Benefits and Limitations of Communication in Multi-Agent Reasoning: Experimental Details

 String of bits of fixed length are sampled uniformly at random.
 Ground truth is computed with a function which evaluates parity.
 Models are prompted their roles (manager or worker) explaining what they must do and the communication is handled deterministically.

 The experiments test sequence lengths as powers of 2, ranging from $2^4$ to $2^9$ (i.e., length 8) with support for index hints to aid model reasoning.
 We use Majority Voting over a total of 8 agents.
 For Chain-of-Agents, binary strings are split into chunks of size 8, while Prefix Sum uses a branching factor of 4 for hierarchical processing.
+For Chain-of-Agents, the optimal chunk size was determined by ablating over the range [2, 4, 8, 16].
+For Prefix Sum, the optimal branching factor was determined by ablating over the range [2, 4, 8].
 The task evaluates models' ability to accurately count 1-bits and determine even/odd parity across different architectural approaches.

 The data for the Pareto frontier plots (computation depth vs. total communication) was generated by ablating over the branching factor for the prefix sum protocol.
 The total communication (number of edges) is can be computed straightforwardly as the sum of all edges of the log-depth tree with the corresponding branching factor.
 Sequence lengths are taken to be powers of two.
 For each sequence length $2^n$, we ablate over powers of two from 2 to $2^{n-1}$.